All Products

 GROUP BY l_table.key1

-LEFT OUTER JOIN/GROUP BY RIGHT
+LEFT OUTER JOIN, GROUP BY right side

 l_table LEFT OUTER JOIN r_table